Solar neutrino problem: Background

 The Sun performs nuclear fusion via the proton–proton chain reaction, which converts four protons into alpha particles, neutrinos, positrons, and energy.
 This energy is released in the form of electromagnetic radiation, as gamma rays, as well as in the form of the kinetic energy of both the charged particles and the neutrinos.
 The neutrinos travel from the Sun's core to Earth without any appreciable absorption by the Sun's outer layers.

 In the late 1960s, Ray Davis and John N. Bahcall's Homestake Experiment was the first to measure the flux of neutrinos from the Sun and detect a deficit.
 The experiment used a chlorine-based detector.
 Many subsequent radiochemical and water Cherenkov detectors confirmed the deficit, including the Kamioka Observatory and Sudbury Neutrino Observatory.

 The expected number of solar neutrinos was computed using the standard solar model, which Bahcall had helped establish.
 The model gives a detailed account of the Sun's internal operation.

 In 2002, Ray Davis and Masatoshi Koshiba won part of the Nobel Prize in Physics for experimental work which found the number of solar neutrinos to be around a third of the number predicted by the standard solar model.

 In recognition of the firm evidence provided by the 1998 and 2001 experiments "for neutrino oscillation", Takaaki Kajita from the Super-Kamiokande Observatory and Arthur McDonald from the Sudbury Neutrino Observatory (SNO) were awarded the 2015 Nobel Prize for Physics.
-The Nobel Committee for Physics, however, erred in mentioning neutrino oscillations in regard to the SNO-Experiment: for the high-energy solar neutrinos observed in that experiment, it is not neutrino oscillations, but the Mikheyev–Smirnov–Wolfenstein effect.
+The Nobel Committee for Physics, however, erred in mentioning neutrino oscillations in regard to the SNO Experiment: for the high-energy solar neutrinos observed in that experiment, it is not neutrino oscillations, but rather the Mikheyev–Smirnov–Wolfenstein effect, that produced the observed results.
 Bruno Pontecorvo was not included in these Nobel prizes since he died in 1993.

 Proposed solutions

-Early attempts to explain the discrepancy proposed that the models of the Sun were wrong, i.e. the temperature and pressure in the interior of the Sun were substantially different from what was believed.
+Early attempts to explain the discrepancy proposed that the models of the Sun were wrong, i.e., the temperature and pressure in the interior of the Sun were substantially different from what was believed.
 For example, since neutrinos measure the amount of current nuclear fusion, it was suggested that the nuclear processes in the core of the Sun might have temporarily shut down.
 Since it takes thousands of years for heat energy to move from the core to the surface of the Sun, this would not immediately be apparent.

 Advances in helioseismology observations made it possible to infer the interior temperatures of the Sun; these results agreed with the well established standard solar model.
 Detailed observations of the neutrino spectrum from more advanced neutrino observatories produced results which no adjustment of the solar model could accommodate: while the overall lower neutrino flux (which the Homestake experiment results found) required a reduction in the solar core temperature, details in the energy spectrum of the neutrinos required a higher core temperature.
 This happens because different nuclear reactions, whose rates have different dependence upon the temperature, produce neutrinos with different energy.
 Any adjustment to the solar model worsened at least one aspect of the discrepancies.